 My Experience of Early Symptoms

 I certainly didn’t expect to experience perimenopause symptoms before 40.
-Before I ever experienced hot flushes, I noticed changes that didn’t seem hormonal at the time.
+Before I ever experienced the usual hot flushes, I noticed changes that didn’t seem hormonal at the time.
 I become anxious.
-I mean really anxious.
+Really anxious.
+I became emotional.
 My sleep became disrupted — I would wake in the early hours feeling alert but anxious.
 I struggled with concentration and felt more mentally foggy than usual.

 At first, I blamed stress, lifestyle, or just being busy.
-It wasn’t until later that I realised these were actually early perimenopause symptoms, and perimenopause anxiety symptoms were actually a thing and something many women go through without recognising the cause.
+It wasn’t until later that I realised these were actually early perimenopause symptoms, and perimenopause anxiety symptoms were actually something many women go through without recognising the cause.

 What Is Perimenopause?